Levofloxacin, 5 mg/ml 100 ml

 Contraindications

-– childhood and adolescence under 18 years (due to incomplete skeletal growth, since the risk of cartilage growth points damage cannot be completely excluded);
+– childhood and adolescence up to 18 years of age (due to the incompleteness of skeletal growth, since the risk of damage to cartilaginous growth points cannot be completely eliminated);

 – epilepsy;